ClankerTanker/it610_project/README.md

-#Midterm Deliverable for IT610
+--Midterm Deliverable for IT610--
 --Runs Ubuntu to install PHP and Apache--

-TO INSTALL
+!TO INSTALL!
 1. Download everything into a single folder or use git pull on the link of the repository.
 2. Run docker build -t it610_project .          [it610_project can be another name you seek]
 3. Run docker run -p 8080:80 -d it610_project